-The programme is taught in accordance with the Teaching, Learning and Assessment Strategy of the School.
+The programme is taught in accordance with the Teaching, Learning and Assessment Strategy of the Schools of Languages, Linguistics and Film and of Politics and International Relations.
 Teaching will be led by research-oriented staff.
 These strategies aim to:

 Foster a sense of community amongst students and staff in the pursuit of teaching and learning;